DeraJSP/build-szn-frontend-design-documentation/README.md

   - Jest and React Testing Library for automation.

   ### Integration Testing:

-    -To ensure smooth interaction between frontend components and also various scenarios covering user interactions.
+  - To ensure smooth interaction between frontend components and also various scenarios covering user interactions.

   ### End-to-End Testing: